ecarrerasmu/CaseStudy2/CaseStudy2.md

     Top20DiffCity<-Diff_CityTemp[1:20,]
     #Top20DiffCity

-The top 20 cities with the maximum monthly average temperatures since 1900 are:
+The top 20 cities with the greatest difference monthly average temperatures since 1900 are:

     Top20DiffCity[1:20,1]